 Storebrand Livsforsikring applies the transitional rule for equity risk.
 The transitional rule implies that equities owned as per 1/1/2016 are stressed by 22%.
-The ordinary stress is 39/49 %+symmetric adjustment for equity type 1/2.
-The transitional rule reduces the total Solvency Capital Requirement by NOK 422 million.
+The ordinary stress is 39/49% + symmetric adjustment for equity type 1/2.
+The transitional rule reduces the total Solvency Capital Requirement by NOK 286 million.
+The transitional rule is to be scaled down over 7 years, starting 2017.
+For the calculation as of end 2017, the effect is reduced by 1/7.